 How to Migrate Outlook Emails to Microsoft 365, Manually?

-For importing PST file manually to the Microsoft 365 mailbox or for performing bulk mailbox migration to Microsoft 365, we’ll first need to configure Microsoft 365 account in MS Outlook.
-Then, follow the steps below:
+For importing PST files manually to the Microsoft 365 mailbox or performing mailbox migration to Microsoft 365, we’ll first need to configure Microsoft 365 account in MS Outlook.
+Then, you need to use its Import/Export feature.
+To do this, follow the steps below

 Select Import from another program in the Import and Export wizard and click Next.